MicrosoftDocs/defender-docs/defender-endpoint/mac-install-with-other-mdm.md

 **1. MDM deploys configuration profile to enrolled machines** You can view profiles in System Settings > Profiles.
 Look for the name that you used for Microsoft Defender for Endpoint configuration settings profile.
-If you do not see it, then refer to your MDM documentation for troubleshooting tips.
+If you don't see it, then refer to your MDM documentation for troubleshooting tips.

 **2. The configuration profile shows up in the correct file**

 Microsoft Defender for Endpoint reads `/Library/Managed Preferences/com.microsoft.wdav.plist` and `/Library/Managed Preferences/com.microsoft.wdav.ext.plist` files.
 It uses only those two files for managed settings.

-If you cannot see those files, but you verified that the profiles were delivered (see the previous section), then it means that your profiles are misconfigured.
+If you can't see those files, but you verified that the profiles were delivered (see the previous section), then it means that your profiles are misconfigured.
 Either you made this configuration profile "User Level" instead of "Computer Level", or you used a different Preference Domain instead of those that Microsoft Defender for Endpoint expects ("com.microsoft.wdav" and "com.microsoft.wdav.ext").

-Refer to your MDM documentation for how to setup application configuration profiles.
+Refer to your MDM documentation for how to set up application configuration profiles.

 #### 3. The configuration profile contains the expected structure

 This step can be tricky to verify.
 Microsoft Defender for Endpoint expects com.microsoft.wdav.plist with a strict structure.
-If you put settings to unexpected place, or misspell them, or use an invalid type, the settings will be silently ignored.
+If you put settings to unexpected place, or misspell them, or use an invalid type, the settings are silently ignored.

 1) You can check `mdatp health` and confirm that the settings you configured are reported as `[managed]`.
 2) You can inspect the content of `/Library/Managed Preferences/com.microsoft.wdav.plist` and make sure that it matches the expected settings: